frankheat/offsecnotes/content/misc/metasploit/index.md

 To avoid this, we can use `migrate` to move the payload to a more stable or inconspicuous process.

 {{< hint style=notes >}}
-**Note**: Migration is only allowed to processes with the same or lower integrity and privilege level.
+Migration is only allowed to processes with the same or lower integrity and privilege level.
 {{< /hint >}}

 ```sh